Lean Manufacturing Principles [Definitive Guide]

-7. Waste of Overprocessing: In this category, the emphasis is on eliminating any processing that does not add value to the customer.
+7. Waste of Overprocessing: In this category, the lean thinking focuses on eliminating any processing that does not add value to the customer.
 For example, trimming plastic parts that will not be visible can be eliminated.
 Deburring parts when the deburring doesn’t add any value is another example.
 Often, Waste of Overprocessing can be reduce by finding better methods.
 Such methods can ideally eliminate a separate step, but they may also simply reduce the costs by allowing a cheaper machine or tooling to do the work.

 Some authorities add two more types of waste:

 8. Waste of Product: This is the waste of producing a product that doesn’t meet the customer’s demand or specifications.